MicrosoftDocs/appcenter-docs/docs/distribution/stores/googleplay.md

 ## Publishing through the CLI
 Using the CLI is an easy way to integrate the App Center's store connection as part of your CI/CD setup like Jenkins or Go CI.

-Before you can use the CLI, you will need to establish a connection to a destination, i.e., Google Play, App Store, or Intune in the App Center.
+Before you can use the CLI, you will need to establish a connection to a destination, that is, Google Play, App Store, or Intune in the App Center.
 And compile a binary that complies with your destination.

 You can list your stores by using the list command like this: